QAstronaut/qastronaut/README.md

 - [Paula Santiago](): We thank Paula Santiago for sharing her practical knowledge in Quality Assurance (QA) and her experience with the Postman tool.
 Her contributions were vital to the quality of our project.

-- [Samara LastName](): We express our gratitude to Samara for her valuable guidance and mentoring throughout the development process.
+- [Samara Suelen Garofalo](): We express our gratitude to Samara for her valuable guidance and mentoring throughout the development process.
 Her expertise and insights were invaluable.

-- [João Editor](): We appreciate João for his creativity and for assisting in the development of the project's logo.
+- [Enzo Marinho](): We appreciate Enzo for his creativity and for assisting in the development of the project's logo.
 His contribution added a special touch to our work.

 We are deeply thankful to these individuals for their valuable contributions.
 Your support and dedication were essential to our project's success.
 Thank you for being part of this journey with us.